Identifying possible candidates

 Position descriptions and advertisements

-To seek skills, knowledge, and experience, such as cultural capability and insight, gender diversity and relationships with under-represented communities, consider reviewing the requirements and criteria in role descriptions to ensure that these attributes are appropriately considered and acknowledged.
+To seek skills, knowledge, and experience, such as relevant cultural capability and insight, gender diversity and relationships with under-represented communities, consider reviewing the requirements and criteria in role descriptions to ensure that these attributes are appropriately considered and acknowledged.

 Clear position descriptions: